krismeister/gongsho/README.md

 ### .gongshoignore

 When you have many files in a project you can create a `.gongshoignore` file to exclude files from the conversation.
 This will greatly improve performance.
 When you don't create a custom `.gongshoignore` file, gongsho will use the `.gitignore` file.
-There are additional some _sensible defaults_ that will always be ignored.
+There are additionally some _sensible defaults_ that will always be ignored.

 ## TODOs

-- MVP for v0.1.0
+- MVP for v0.2.0

-  - [x] NX project with Angular and NestJS
-  - [x] Point to real project instead of projects directory
-  - [x] Build NPM package
-  - [x] Show tokens used and cost estimate
+  - [ ] Show better UI for CHANGELIST
+  - [ ] Verify larger project support
+  - [ ] Show previous conversations
+  - [ ] Auto Scroll to the bottom of the conversation

 - LLM

-  - [x] Make initial prompt asking if codebase explanation is required
+  - [ ] Make initial prompt asking if codebase explanation is required
   - [x] Make interstitial
   - [x] Pass full text of files to LLM if explanation is required
   - [x] Save/Load conversation to/from file
   - [ ] increase performance on large projects
-  - [ ] refine prompts with examples from [Anthropic Code in NPM](https://www.npmjs.com/package/@anthropic-ai/claude-code).
-[Prompts gist](https://gist.github.com/vincentschroeder/b64fb2705b8442e189b944275198d1f8)
+  - [ ] refine prompts with examples from [Anthropic Code in NPM][anthropic-code-in-npm].
+[Prompts gist][prompts-gist]
+  - [ ] Add getFiles tooling
+  - [ ] Add getDependencies tooling

 - UI

-  - [ ] Sticky top nav with button "New Conversation",
+  - [x] Sticky top nav with button "New Conversation",
   - [ ] UI to see your history : "View Conversations"
   - [ ] Fix the apply button - for errors and for clearing
   - [ ] Add diff viewer of changes